pmsanford/pmsanford.github.io/_drafts/2020-01-04-advent-of-code-2019-day-2-part-1.markdown

 ---
 The Problem
 -----------
 Ok, we're into the interesting stuff now.
-The problem for this one is to build a [virtual machine][https://en.wikipedia.org/wiki/System_virtual_machine] for an elfen computer architecture called Intcode.
-This is exciting for me, because I've been interested in these kinds of toy architectures [for a while][https://github.com/pmsanford/sic-debug].
-The first part of this article is going to be a slightly expanded rehash of the description in [the problem description][https://adventofcode.com/2019/day/2] on the AoC website.
+The problem for this one is to build a [virtual machine](https://en.wikipedia.org/wiki/System_virtual_machine) for an elfen computer architecture called Intcode.
+This is exciting for me, because I've been interested in these kinds of toy architectures [for a while](https://github.com/pmsanford/sic-debug).
+The first part of this article is going to be a slightly expanded rehash of the description in [the problem description](https://adventofcode.com/2019/day/2) on the AoC website.

-We're going to simulate an extremely simple computer.
+We're going to simulate a very simple computer.
 Here's an extremely simplified description of how processors execute a program:

 1. Start by reading a number (called an __opcode__) at a specific location in memory.
 This is called the __entry point__.
 2. Based on this number, perform a single operation.
 This might involve:
-  a.
-Loading one or more __arguments__ from the memory location(s) following the instruction.
+  * Loading one or more __arguments__ from the memory location(s) following the instruction.
-  b.
-Storing the result of the operation
+  * Storing the result of the operation
 3. Advance the __instruction pointer__ by a certain amount.
 In the current exercise, the instruction pointer is always advanced by __4__ - we'll see why in a moment.
-4. Unless the opcode says otherwise, start again at step 1, except instead of the __entry point__, read an __opcode__ from the location referred to by the __instruction pointer__.
+4. Unless the opcode says otherwise, start again at step 1.
+This time, instead of the __entry point__, read an __opcode__ from the location referred to by the __instruction pointer__.

 The operations our Intcode computer is expected to perform (and the numbers they're represented by) are: